ticlacalvin/DEVOIR/README.md

 # DEVOIR
-This repo ismjust for my homework
+This repo is just for my homework